 Serves as a capstone course for all students pursuing a Graphic Design degree in the Visual Communications program.
 Includes the analysis and reworking of previous projects and the development of new pieces to include in a portfolio to assist students in getting started on a career path.
-Prerequisite: Second-year standing in the Visual Communications program; and concurrent enrollment in VC283 and VC284.
+Prerequisite: Second-year standing in the Visual Communications program.
+Corequisite: VC283 and VC284.
 Sp